Diner: Cuisine

 Many diners serve a metal cup alongside a milkshake, containing what cannot fit in the glass.

-Many diners serve casual inexpensive food, such as hamburgers, french fries, club sandwiches, and other simple fare, with menus resembling those from greasy spoon-style restaurants.
+Many diners serve casual inexpensive food, such as hamburgers, french fries, and sandwiches.
 Much of the food is grilled, as early diners were based around a grill.
-There is often an emphasis on breakfast foods such as eggs (including omelets), waffles, pancakes, and french toast.
+There is often an emphasis on breakfast foods such as eggs including omelets, waffles, pancakes, and french toast.
 Some diners serve these "breakfast foods" throughout the business day and others that focus on breakfast may close in the early afternoon.
 These are most commonly known as pancake houses.
 Coffee is ubiquitous at diners.
-Many diners do not serve alcoholic drinks, although some may serve beer and inexpensive wine, while others—particularly in New Jersey and on Long Island—carry a full drink menu, including mixed drinks.
-Many diners serve hand-blended milkshakes.
+Many diners do not serve alcoholic drinks.

+Diners have become known for diner lingo.
+The "blue plate special" is a large meal typically including meat, three to four sides, bread, and a drink offered together at a low price.
+The catering entrepreneur Fred Harvey is credited with launching this menu item, he founded America's first restaurant chain in the 1870s.
 There is regional variation among diners with traditional food.
 In the US, Michigan and the Ohio Valley at "Coney Island–style" restaurants, coney dogs are served, as are certain types of Greek cuisine like gyros influenced by Greek diner owners.
 In Indiana and Iowa, pork tenderloin sandwiches are often on the menu.
 The Northeast has more of a focus on seafood, with fried clams and fried shrimp commonly found in Maine and cheesesteak sandwiches and scrapple in Pennsylvania.
 Diners in the Southwestern US may serve tamales.
 In the Southern US, typical breakfast dishes include grits, biscuits and gravy, and soul food such as fried chicken and collard greens.
 In New Jersey, the "Taylor Ham, Egg, and Cheese Sandwich" is a feature of many diners.
 Many diners have transparent display cases in or behind the counter for the desserts.
 It is common with new diners to have the desserts displayed in rotating pie cases.
 Typical desserts include a variety of pies and cheesecake.